Murray left questioning Grand Slam future after straight sets Wimbledon defeat

 "I’m not expecting and saying I would beat Denis Shapovalov – he's a brilliant player.
 But I feel like I can do a lot better than what I did this evening."

-Murray, the current world No.128, lit up SW19 in his first and second round duels against Nikoloz Basilashvili and Oscar Otte.
+Murray, the current world No.118, lit up SW19 in his first and second round duels against Nikoloz Basilashvili and Oscar Otte.

 He toppled Georgian Basilashvili in four sets before battling past German qualifier Otte in five on an unforgettable Wednesday under the Centre Court lights.